Notes & Gatherings

 Access times, parking, distance from the studio, room turnarounds, stairs, lifts, outdoor locations, collection times and whether items need to be moved during the day can all influence the time and team required.

-For example, a venue with a simple same room setup may need less labour than a wedding with a church ceremony, separate reception venue, large floral displays and next morning collection.
+For example, a simple same room setup may need less labour than a church ceremony, separate reception venue, large floral displays and next morning collection.

-This does not mean one venue is better than another.
-It simply means the logistics need to be understood before the proposal is finalised.
+This simply means the logistics need to be understood before the proposal is finalised.

 How to get the most from your wedding flower investment